 Bill has also made the replacement of septic tanks with sewer systems a priority, as too many septic tanks in too small of an area leads to pollution of the water table.
 He has directly funded three separate sewer installation projects in Mesilla and south of Las Cruces.

 Bill has made funding public safety a priority for his District.
 He helped lead the effort to get funding for the construction of a new 911 building, and worked with Senator Mary Kay Papen to complete funding for flood control in Tortugas and to completely re-build the Fire and Police building in Mesilla.
 He has also assisted the Dona Ana Sheriffs Department and Las Cruces Fire Department in the purchase of critical equipment.

 New Mexico has too much sun, wind geothermal access, and land to not be a leader in the development of new types of energy for the nation.
 Bill has constantly supported projects that stimulate this type of energy growth, and has authored legislation to make it easier for transmission lines to be built that will allow New Mexico to export new sources of power to other areas of the nation.

 In a democracy, if people don’t have trust in their government then the system cannot work.
 The state must do a better job reducing the amount of money necessary to run for office, increasing the transparency of both officeholders and campaign donors, and encouraging increased citizen participation.
-Bill has introduced bills limiting the time of elections, and will continue to look for innovative ways of making regular people the focus on politics.
+Bill has introduced bills limiting the time of elections, and will be joining with a Republican in 2017 to co-sponsor the creation of an independent State Ethics commission.